 Well done!!

-The table in online klondike solitaire has seven columns.
+The table in has seven columns.
 The first starts with one card, the second with two cards, and so on to the seventh, which starts with seven cards.
 The remaining cards are face down in the top left corner.
 You can click on them to turn over one card at a time.

 There are four foundations at the top, which start off empty.
 When an ace is uncovered it can be played onto the foundations.
 Cards of the same suit may be placed onto each ace in ascending order from low to high.